DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

-While enabling this setting makes it easy to be sure that a password has been typed correctly, be aware that, in addition to being on the braille display (which can be read privately), if speech is enabled then it's also spoken (which can be heard by others).
+While enabling this setting makes it easy to be sure that a password has been typed correctly, be aware that, in addition to being on the braille display (which can be read privately), if speech is enabled then it's also spoken (which can be overheard by others).